scenerygraphics/trx-jvm/README.md

 # trx-jvm

-A library implementing [TRX (say, tee-ar-ex)](https://github.com/tee-ar-ex) file reading for JVM-based languages.
+A library implementing [TRX (say, tee-ar-ex)](https://github.com/tee-ar-ex) file reading for JVM-based languages. trx-jvm was written with performance in mind, and uses [imglib2](https://github.com/imglib/imglib2) CellImgs for large array storage and access.
+It is able to parse and load a 4 GiB TRX file with 500000 streamlines in about 18 seconds[^1].

 ## Building